Waxing Crescent on

 Moon before ascending node

-9 days after descending node on 30 December 2059 at 07:45 in ♏ Scorpio.
-The Moon is located south of the ecliptic over the following 3 days, until the lunar orbit crosses from South to North in ascending node on 12 January 2060 at 08:04 in ♉ Taurus.
+9 days after descending node on 30 December 2059 at 07:45 in ♏ Scorpio the Moon is positioned south of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from South to North in ascending node on 12 January 2060 at 08:04 in ♉ Taurus.

 Moon after southern standstill

-5 days since the previous standstill on 3 January 2060 at 06:16 in ♑ Capricorn when the Moon has reached South declination of ∠-27.156°, the lunar orbit is extending northward over the next 7 days to face maximum declination of ∠27.171° at the point of next northern standstill on 16 January 2060 at 03:50 in ♋ Cancer.
+5 days since the last southern standstill on 3 January 2060 at 06:16 in ♑ Capricorn when the Moon has reached South declination of ∠-27.156° the lunar orbit is extending northward over the next 7 days to face maximum declination of ∠27.171° at the point of next northern standstill on 16 January 2060 at 03:50 in ♋ Cancer.

 Syzygy in 9 days